 Walking the St. Olav Ways

-The pilgrim paths to Trondheim, the St. Olav Ways, are becoming an increasingly popular choice for an active holiday.
-Many people are familiar with the pilgrimage routes to Santiago de Compostela in Spain, and the town has become a tourist destination, welcoming over 200,000 pilgrims every year.
-However, Norway’s pilgrim paths to Trondheim are also a great alternative for anyone interested in experiencing Norwegian nature and culture.
+Many people are familiar with the pilgrimage routes to Santiago de Compostela in Spain.
+However, Norway’s pilgrim paths to Trondheim are becoming a great alternative for anyone interested in pilgrimage solitude in Norwegian nature and culture.

 The growing interest in pilgrimages in general has made Norway’s pilgrim paths to Trondheim increasingly popular abroad, particularly in the Netherlands and Germany.
 One such Dutch pilgrim is Ria Warmerdam, who has gone the distance both in Spain and in Norway.
 In 2013, Ria walked the entire 643 km Gudbrandsdalen Path, from Oslo to Trondheim.
 That journey resulted in her popular guidebook “Wandelgids Het Olavspad”.